jeremytregunna/kevo/CONTRIBUTING.md

 - **Feature Suggestions**: Open to ideas, but keep them aligned with the project's direction.
 Off-mission PRs will be closed.
 - **Bug Fixes**: Fixes must include tests that directly verifies the issue described in the report.
 If the bug can't be demonstrated, it doesn't exist (or at least, it's not our problem).
 - **Test Coverage**: PRs that improve test coverage are encouraged.
-If nthere's a need to refactor code to enable testing, that's acceptable--but any touched area must remain fully covered.
+If there's a need to refactor code to enable testing, that's acceptable--but any touched area must remain fully covered.
 Incomplete refactors or those introducing new test gaps will be rejected.

 3. **Code Style & Quality**